 METHODS: Translation and cross-cultural adaptation were carried out in accordance with guidelines provided by the developers.
 As reference standards we used pain intensity (0-10 numeric rating scale), quality of life (EQ5D-5L) and disability measures (RMDQ, NDI, WOMAC and SPADI) that were combined using z-scores.

-RESULTS: On 100 patients (age 44.8±13.4 years, 66% female) the test-retest-reliability intraclass correlation coefficient was 0.87 (95% CI 0.72; 0.93) and for construct validity correlation with the combined disability measure was r = -0.80 (95% CI -0.87, -0.70), the SEM was 3.4, the SDC (individual) 9.4, and the MIC 8.5.
+RESULTS: On 100 patients (age 44.8±13.4 years, 66% female) the test-retest-reliability intraclass correlation coefficient was 0.87 (95% CI 0.72; 0.93) and for construct validity correlation with the combined disability measure was rs = -0.81 (95% CI -0.88, -0.72), the SEM was 3.4, the SDC (individual) 9.4, and the MIC 8.5.

 CONCLUSIONS: Overall, the study provides evidence for good reliability and validity for the MSK-HQG.
 Further studies in different settings and diagnostic subgroups should follow to better understand the psychometric properties of this measure in primary care, rehabilitation and specialist care settings.